adampointer/go-deribit/README.md

 If you need to rebuild these use `make generate-models`.

-The RPC methods are also auto-generated.
+The RPC methods and subscriptions are also auto-generated.
 Use `make generate-methods` to rebuild these.
-They are in `rpc_methods.go` and you will need to run `goimports` afterward (or just let your IDE do it for you :)).
+They are in `rpc_methods.go` and `rpc_subscriptions.go`.